oseen/IOH5Write/README.md

 ----------------------------------
 I generally build HDF5 from scratch, as the pre-build binaries available around on the different systems I use is all build with different options.
 Building HDF5 does not require any special libraries, but it is easy to miss that HFD5 automatically disable the building of shared libraries (which is necessary for OpenFOAM) when building parallel versions.

+This branch was tested with hdf5-1.10.5.
+You can download it from https://portal.hdfgroup.org/display/support/Download+HDF5.

-I have found the following configuration well suited for all my needs:
+I have found the following procedure and configuration well suited:
+Extract the downloaded hdf5-1.10.5.tar.gz into your prefered installation folder.
+Go into the extracted hdf5-1.10.5 diectory.
+Configure with:
-``CC=mpicc CFLAGS=-fPIC LDFLAGS=-fPIC ./configure --prefix=/opt/HDF5/1.8.11/build --enable-parallel --enable-shared``
+``CC=mpicc CFLAGS=-fPIC LDFLAGS=-fPIC ./configure --prefix=/path/to/hdf5-1.10.5/build --enable-parallel --enable-shared``
-when building HDF5.
-This might of course not necessarily suit everyone, especially not the installation directory, but I find it useful to organize all my compiled-from-scratch software in ``/opt``.
+Build hdf5 with:
+``make``
+``make install``

 Choosing between single and double precision IO